geoconnections-rjc/RLC_DOCS/docs/pond_loop.md

 ###Heating
 **EWTmin:** The minimum entering water temperature the closed-loop ground connection will be designed to provide under peak heating conditions, typically assumed to be 30 degrees F in heating-dominant applications.
 This parameter is specified on the **PROJECT DETAILS** page.

+**Heating Rate per Acre:** The rate of heat extraction (tons) divided by the area of the reservoir (acres).
+This value should be less than 10 tons/acre in heating mode.

 **Heating Lake Temp:** The reservoir temperature at the installation depth of the loop during peak heating conditions.

 **Pond Loop Resistance:** The heat transfer resistance (hr-ft-F/Btu) in the pond loop in the heating mode.
 Pond loop resistance is a function of pipe diameter, film resistance, reservoir temperature, and fouling factor.